Computing cone-constrained singular values of matrices: Algorithms for cone-constrained singular values

 \section{Algorithms for cone-constrained singular values}

-In this section, we propose 4 algorithms to tackle $\SV(A,G,H)$: two exact algorithms that come with global optimality guarantees but may run for a long time (Section~\ref{sec:exactalgo}), and two heuristics that do not provide global optimality guarantees but run fast (Section~\ref{sec:heuristics}).
+In this section, we propose 4 algorithms to tackle $\SV(A,P,Q)$ with $P,Q$ polyhedral cones generated by $G,H$ respectively: two exact algorithms that come with global optimality guarantees but may run for a long time (Section~\ref{sec:exactalgo}), and two heuristics that do not provide global optimality guarantees but run fast (Section~\ref{sec:heuristics}).
 Before doing so, we explain in Section~\ref{subs:preprocessing} how to leverage the results of the previous section, allowing us to identify cases that we know are solvable in polynomial time.